rmsk2/moreorless/readme.md

-A simple text viewer for the Foenix F256 family of modern retro computers.
+A (not so) simple text viewer for the Foenix F256 family of modern retro computers.